 LGBT Issues Internship

-LGBT research and communications interns will serve as fully engaged members of a dedicated team at the Center for American Progress.
-Our interns will have the opportunity to delve into a variety of policy and research projects, and gain valuable knowledge and understanding of key LGBT issues facing the nation.
-The main focus of our strategic work includes ending discrimination against gay and transgender workers, achieving relationship recognition rights, increasing LGBT access to healthcare, and advocating for anti-LGBT bullying initiatives across the country.
+Lesbian, gay, bisexual, and transgender, or LGBT, research and communications interns serve as fully engaged members of the LGBT team at American Progress.
+The main focuses of the team’s strategic work include ending discrimination against LGBT workers, achieving relationship recognition rights, increasing LGBT people's access to health care, and advocating for anti-LGBT bullying initiatives across the country.

 Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
-Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for our website.
+Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.

-American Progress operates two separate nonprofit organizations to maximize our progressive agenda: The Center for American Progress and the Center for American Progress Action Fund.
+American Progress operates two separate nonprofit organizations to maximize the progressive agenda: The Center for American Progress and the Center for American Progress Action Fund.
 This job posting refers collectively to the two organizations under the name “American Progress.”
-The Center for American Progress is a non-partisan 501(c)(3) tax-exempt research and educational institute.
-It undertakes research, public education and a limited amount of lobbying.
-The Center for American Progress Action Fund is a non-partisan 501(c)(4) tax-exempt organization dedicated to achieving progress through action.
-It works to transform progressive ideas into policy through rapid response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
+The Center for American Progress is a nonpartisan 501(c)(3) tax-exempt research and educational institute.
+It undertakes research, public education, and a limited amount of lobbying.
+The Center for American Progress Action Fund is a nonpartisan 501(c)(4) tax-exempt organization dedicated to achieving progress through action.
+It works to transform progressive ideas into policy through rapid-response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
 The organizations share office space and employees.

-American Progress is an equal opportunity employer; women, minorities, and people with disabilities are encouraged to apply.
+American Progress internships are awarded on an equal opportunity basis; women, minorities, and people with disabilities are encouraged to apply.

-For more information on the Center for American Progress Action Fund, please go to www.americanprogressaaction.org.
+For more information on the Center for American Progress, please go to www.americanprogress.org.
+For more information on the Center for American Progress Action Fund, please go to www.americanprogressaction.org.